-Lecomotive Engineers Taking One of the most beautiful holiday No Part in It.
+CENTS No Part in It.

-SCHEDULES

-Bony of Masked Men Take Fire- blage of other guests, prominent Fayman from Engine.
+SCHEDULES Body of Masked Men Take Fireman from Engine.

-Brakeman Reported Seriously Injured by Striker-Guards are Carried on Hvery Engine-Engineers Doing Werything Possible to Keep Their bargo, on Through Freight Will be Bemoved and Through Trains Will Begin Running.

-tis system of the Southern Pacific lines | Mrs Moran, Misses Kindley, Sessoms today show that the lines are experiencing little difficulty in operating trains on account of the strike of the locomotive firemen on the Houston division of the Galveston, Harrisburg and San Antonio line.
+Everything Possible to Keep Their Contract With the Company-Embargo on Through Freight Will be Removed and Through Trains Will Begin Running.
+Houston, Texas, December 26.-Reports to the headquarters of the Atlantis system of the Southern Pacific lines | Mrs Moran, Misses Kindley, Sessoms today show that the lines are experiencing little difficulty in operating trains on account of the strike of the locomotive firemen on the Houston division of the Galveston, Harrisburg and San Antonio line.
 Fourteen freight trains out of sixteen scheduled, were handled and all of the yard engines except two at San Antonio were working.
-All scheduled freight and passenger trains and two extra freight trains were operated on the Victoria division and in Texas and New Orleans east of Houston, all scheduled trains were started.

-At Lobo, near El Paso, Fred Kutz is reperted to have been assaulted by Brakeman Binger and so severely injured that he could not continue the

-H. E. Willis, assistant grand chief of ha Erotherhood of Locomotive Engineers, says that his organiation is thereughly satisfied with the situation and its members are going to do all possible to maintain their contract with the railroad company and to keep trains moving.

-New Orleans, December 26.-A Southern Pacific fireman was today taken from his engine by a body of masked men at Opeleusas, La., according to a report received here by E. B. Cushing, general superintendent of the Southern Pacific.
-Mr. Cushing had no information as to what treatment the captured fireman received.
+All scheduled freight and passenger trains and two extra freight trains were operated on the Victoria division and in Texas and New Orleans east of Houston, all scheduled Jackson, Tenn. trains were started.
+At Lobo, near El Paso, Fred Kutz is eported to have been assaulted by Brakeman Binger and so severely injured that he could not continue the H. E. Willis, assistant grand chief of the Brotherhood of Locomotive Engineers, says that his organiation is thoroughly satisfied with the situation and its members, are going to do all possible to maintain their contract with the railroad company and to keep trains moving.
+New Orleans, December 26,-A Southern Pacific fireman was today taken from his engine by a body of masked men at Opelousas, La., according to a report received here by E. B. Seaboard Air Line train last evening Cushing, general superintendent of the killed Santa Claus, in the person of Southern Pacific.
+Mr. Cushing had no John Lawrence, a fireman, who dressed information as to what treatment the in the appropriate costume, spent the captured fireman received.
 Except for day driving from house to house.
-He this accident, Mr. Cushing said that stopped at the station to get oysters for the firemen's strike has caused no a Christmas supper, and was struck, serious trouble on this end of the thrown a hundred feet and instantly Southern Pacific, Atlantic division.
-Two guards are carried on every engine and all passenger and local freights have been moved about on

-Mr. Cushing announced that the Southern Pacific expects tomorrow to remove the embargo on through freight which has been maintained since the strike began.
-He said that through freight for Louisiana and Tesras points will again be accepted and that the through freight trains will begin running.
+He this accident, Mr. Cushing said that stopped at the station to get oysters for the firemen's strike has caused no a Christmas supper, and was struck, serious trouble on this end of the khrown a hundred feet and instantly Southern Pacific,, Atlantic division. killed.
+Two guards are carried on every engine and all passenger and local freights have been moved about on Mr. Cushing announced that the Southern Pacific expects tomorrow to emove the embargo on through freight which has been maintained yesterday shortly after noon in resince the strike began.
+He said that through freight for Louisiana and Texas points will again be accepted and that the through freight trains will begin running.
 TESTS PATIENCE.